D8-X/d8x-cli/README.md

 ## Before You Start The CLI

-- The CLI is built for Linux.
-The CLI allows to deploy on Linode and AWS.
+- The CLI is built for Linux and can also work on Mac (see FAQ).
+- The CLI allows to deploy on Linode and AWS.
 Linode is thoroughly tested, AWS less so.
 - You need to have priviledged access to either Linode or AWS so the hardware can be provisioned
 - The CLI gives you the choice of using a cloud-provider database or an external database.
 - With Linode, or when using an externally managed Postgres database, setup the database cluster and create a database.
 Any name for the db is fine.
 The db is called 'history' in our pre-defined config.